Store-bought bread without milk is hard to find.

-Cover the bowl with plastic wrap and let sit 12-18 hours on the counter, not in the refrigerator
+Cover the bowl with plastic wrap and let it sit 12-18 hours on the counter, not in the refrigerator.

-While pot is heating, dump the dough onto a heavily floured surface and shape it into a ball with floured hands
+While pot is heating, scrape the dough onto a heavily floured surface and shape it into a ball with floured hands.

-Cover dough with a clean towel or the plastic wrap until the the pot is heated
+Cover dough with a clean towel or the plastic wrap until the pot is heated.

 After 30 minutes, remove the lid and bake another 15 minutes.

 Remove bread from oven and let cool on a rack.